Thank you for reading our post, please rate this article at the end.

 Another brilliant camper trailer on our list is the Raptor.
 As you would expect from a brand such as Keystone, you’ll receive a ton of features, including artic packages to choose from.
 Additionally, you may choose some optional extras.

 The Raptor has a range of eight intelligently designed floor plans to pick from.
-All designs feature the same basic rooms, such as kitchens, bathrooms, and bedrooms, however, the exact layout and the amount of room dedicated to each room changes based on the chosen floor plan.
+All designs feature the same basic rooms, such as kitchens, bathrooms, and bedrooms; however, the exact layout and the amount of room dedicated to each room change based on the chosen floor plan.

-Providing a comfortable and warming environment is the MaxFlo air conditioning unit which can pump out an impressive 15k BTUs.
-This will keep you warm and toasty during even the biggest cold snaps.
+The MaxFlo air conditioning unit provides a comfortable and warming environment, pumping out an impressive 15k BTUs.
+This will keep you warm and toasty during even the most significant cold snaps.

 Pros: If you’re looking to buy a Keystone trailer, then we think the Raptor is an obvious choice.
 Once you’ve chosen your ideal floor plan and you’ve cranked up the heating, you’ll have no excuse for not heading out for a winter adventure.